-At the time of writing, news that the Coronavirus has now arrived in the UK has just made the headlines.
-It has spread to every region in China, infecting around 8,000 people and taking over 150 lives, and the World Health Organisation (WHO) is considering whether to declare an international public health emergency.
+At the time of writing, news that the Coronavirus has arrived in the UK has made the headlines.
+It has spread to every region in China, infecting 8,000 and taking over 150 lives, and the World Health Organisation (WHO) is considering declaring an international public health emergency.

 Open a newspaper, browse to a current affairs website or turn on the television and you can’t escape a report about the latest crisis we should all be afraid of.
 If the Coronavirus doesn’t get us, there’s the threat of a third world war amid escalating tensions between countries or a huge environmental disaster caused by our refusal to change our lifestyles.
 We’re balancing on a knife-edge while waiting to see which way we’re going to fall, and neither side looks particularly inviting.

 We exist in a growing environment of fear where it’s becoming ever more difficult to envisage a positive outcome.
 This is having a hugely detrimental effect on both our physical and mental wellbeing.
 We join groups to fight for environmental, social or political causes because we want to feel as though we’re doing something proactive; but it’s often a way of masking our helplessness, or seeking safety and support in numbers.
 What we really want is a distraction from it all.

 It’s therefore strange that such distractions are readily provided by video games and a lot of the content produced brings us back to the end of life as we know it.
 For example, in Death Stranding Sam Porter Bridges makes one final attempt to reconnect the world after a great catastrophe pulls it apart.
 In Frostpunk, we witness the building of the last city on a frozen world and securing of the means for society to carry on.
 And in Horizon Zero Dawn, Aloy tries to uncover her past in a land overrun by dangerous machines.